hamimahamedornab/Netflix-Clone/README.md

 🎬 Netflix Clone (React)

 A simple Netflix Clone built using React.js that replicates the UI and basic functionality of Netflix.
 This project includes pages like the homepage, sign-up page, and video player page.
+This project fetches real movie and TV data from the TMDB API, making the experience dynamic and up-to-date.

 🚀 Features

 🎥 Homepage UI with movie/series categories (Only on Netflix, Upcoming, Top Picks).

+🔍 Browse Movies & TV Shows with real data from TMDB API.

 📝 Sign Up Page